Sajib9/python/README.md

    # Enumerate() :
       .
 Enumerate() method adds a counter to an iterable and returns it in a form of enumerating object. enumerate(iterable, start=0)
+   # Generator():
+      .A generator function is defined just like a normal function, but whenever it needs to generate a value, it does so with the yield keyword rather than return.
+If the body of a def contains yield, the function automatically becomes a generator function.
+Generator functions return a generator object def sumTwoNum():#generator function
+            i= 5
+            while True:
+                yield i
+                i += 2

+        for num in sumTwoNum():
+            if num > 30:
+                break;
+            print(num)

+        def fibonacci(limit):
+              a,b = 0,1

+              while a < limit:
+                  yield a
+                  a,b = b, a + b

+          for value in fibonacci(20):
+              print (value)